Azure/portaldocs/portal-sdk/generated/top-isv-setup.md

 - Install the LTS of nodejs [download](https://nodejs.org/en/download)

+Windows
   1. download [setup.js](https://aka.ms/portalfx/cli/setup) and place 'setup.js' inside the project or directory you are working on.
   1. run `node setup.js` and perform any actions it asks you to.

+MacOS
+  1. from the terminal run `curl -fsSL https://aka.ms/portalfx/xplat/setup/mac | bash`

 If you prefer follow along see the step by step:
 - [Manual one time Auth Setup and Installation steps](#manual-one-time-auth-setup-and-installation)